oxodao/simple-notifier/README.md

 $ sn -l LOCATION_NAME -m "My message to be sent"
 ```

+Made to be used alongside [autorestic](https://github.com/cupcakearmy/autorestic), but it will probably fit any other workflow, idc do what you want with it.

 ## License

 DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE